Octophin/cat-map-javascript-test/readme.md

 ## Task

 * Turn the CSV into GeoJSON representing the cats and their locations
-* Make the GeoJSON show on the map.
+* Get this GeoJSON to the frontend and show it on the map.
 This can be either as circles or markers.
 * Make the names and images show in a popup for each cat when clicked
 * Change the circle / marker colour depending on the cat category (there is a category_colour column in the csv already provided)